WordPress Auto Update: Everything You Need to Know and the Best Practices

 A popup confirmation to activate WordPress Enhanced Automatic Updates

-Users on Business and Cloud hosting plans can select Show advanced settings to configure updates for WordPress core, plugins, and themes individually.
-Premium users can upgrade their hosting plans to access theme and plugin update settings.
+Select Show advanced settings to configure updates for WordPress core, plugins, and themes individually.

 WordPress Enhanced Automatic Updates advanced settings